 B. Authority

-Each separate faculty or the Graduate School Faculty may pass legislation concerning its own academic affairs.
-Such legislation shall be promptly referred to the Faculty Senate for review.
-The Faculty Senate may negate or approve such legislation, but is not required to do either.
+Each separate faculty or the Graduate School Faculty may pass legislation making recommendations on its own academic affairs, such as the matters described in Article I Section A1 above.
+Such legislation shall be promptly referred to the Faculty Senate for review, unless other university policies apply.
+Any recommendation receiving concurrence from the Faculty Senate may be advanced consistent with this policy, with any recommendation not supported by the Faculty Senate reported back to the proposing faculty with rationale.

-Each separate faculty, as well as the Graduate School Faculty, shall adopt its own rules of procedure provided that they are not in conflict with policies of the Faculty Senate.
+Each separate faculty, as well as the Graduate School Faculty, shall adopt its own rules of procedure provided that they are not in conflict with policies of the Faculty Senate or other applicable University policies.

 ARTICLE IV - THE STAFF